xfil-cmd/Email-extractor/README.md

 # Email extractor
-1, Download grabber from github
+1, Download grabber from github <br>
-2. Unpack zip file.
+2. Unpack zip file. <br>
-3. open extractor.exe
+3. open extractor.exe <br>
-4. Select the CSV file where you want to grab the emails.
+4. Select the CSV file where you want to grab the emails. <br>
-5. Select name for file with emails and press enter.
+5. Select name for file with emails and press enter. <br>
-6. ready to go, your new file is on the original file directory.
+6. ready to go, your new file is on the original file directory. <br>